NateEag/how-i-code/drafts/learning-new-codebases.rst

 you can probably apply any of these history heatmappers to the average project (though it may require patience for the conversion).

+(Note from future: I currently use git-heatmap for this job.)

 I'd like one that gives you details about file contents, not just which files have churned.
 It's unfortunately common for projects to have a few gigantic files that see tons of edits, and large swathes of those files may stay pretty